🍽️ RESTAURANT INSURANCE SPECIALISTS

 What Happens After You Have The Right Coverage

 Picture six months from now.
 You've sat down with us on video and walked through your Illinois operator profile together.
 Your Chicago-versus-suburban-versus-downstate footprint is mapped against the actual dual-architecture reality — Fair Workweek plus BIPA plus Cook County venue patterns on the city side, common-law framework on the suburban and downstate side.
-Your EPLI tower is sized to Cook County venue medians at 25-40% above national, not to a single-state Illinois average that ignores the city-versus-suburban split.
-Your BIPA exposure is mapped against fingerprint timeclock and facial-recognition POS reality across every unit, with Cothron per-scan accrual framework factored in.
+Your employee-claim coverage tower is sized to Cook County venue medians at 25-40% above national, not to a single-state Illinois average.
+Your biometric exposure is mapped against fingerprint timeclock and facial-recognition POS reality across every unit.
 Your dram-shop tower sizes against the multi-claimant aggregate scenario, not against the per-claim statutory cap reading.
-Your business interruption is sized to Chicago summer-festival peak plus lake-effect winter recovery tails.
 You know what's covered, what's excluded, and what your dec page actually pays on the claim types Illinois operators see — not the claim types the renewal cycle was templated against.

 Carrier Partners